Keyboard shortcuts

 • chat_id is derived from (user, peer) -- no membership check needed for DMs

-• Client must decode CBOR msg_cbor to get message fields (sender, text, hlc, origin_wall_ts, seq, msg_type, control, kind). origin_wall_ts is the frozen sender wall-clock for UI display; hlc is the network-consistent stamp used for storage ordering and sync
+• Client must decode CBOR msg_cbor to get message fields (sender, text, hlc, origin_wall_ts, seq, msg_type, control, kind). origin_wall_ts is the frozen sender wall-clock for UI display; hlc is the network-consistent stamp used for storage ordering and sync.
+Two optional fields signal a client-side edit or delete: edited_at (packed HLC, present once the message has been edited) and deleted (true on a deleted stub, whose text is empty) -- both absent on untouched messages; see PATCH/DELETE /messages/{msg_id}

 • Under full replication the queried node serves this from its local store and responds immediately -- there is no 30 s network wait (that path only applies to the disabled sharded mode).
 A node that has not finished syncing returns its partial local view, and there is no completeness signal, so treat history as eventually consistent